tarrie/journal/README.md

 # 1/11/20
 Use atomic counter when increasing the number of rsvps -message design was a time sink today sheesh.
 Trying to do conditional puts tho.

+# 1/14/20
+***Notes on project management***
+- Everything done in slices - every day - like 2hr a day
+- Bus factor - how many people hit by a bus for project to get stalled?

+How to make a demo - https://courses.cs.northwestern.edu/394/demo-one.php
+- Read demo task page
+- Do not give a feature tour these don't tell why you wnat the product.
+A demo should be a story
+- A demo should have a real story that shows payoff.
+Most of it is the payoff.
+Slide 4
+    - before we couldnt meet, and the punchline is the thing tells use when we can meet.
+- A demo is critical for development - understand what people resonate to, missing, and what to do next.
+So told the story of a student that needed to learn something.
+Everything is driven towards how soon can tell a story.
+    - Stories are how we constantly think about design.